-- Independent Auditors Report page 1, which gives the Great Salt Lake Council, BSA an unqualified opinion and was a clean audit, which means the Council Consolidated Financial Statements for the year ending December 31, 2011, presents fairly, in all material respects, the financial position of the Council.
-The Audit Committee of the Council approved the audit by Mayer, Hoffman & McCann, PC at there meeting on May 17, 2012.
+- Independent Auditors Report page 1, which gives the Great Salt Lake Council, BSA an unqualified opinion and was a clean audit, which means the Council Consolidated Financial Statements for the year ending December 31, 2012, presents fairly, in all material respects, the financial position of the Council.
+The Audit Committee of the Council approved the audit by Mayer, Hoffman & McCann, PC at their meeting on May 2, 2013.

 - Consolidated Statement of Changes in Net Assets, pages 3-5, which show the income and expenses for all three funds broken out by the type of restrictions placed on the revenue i.e. unrestricted, temporarily restricted and permanently restricted.

 - Consolidated Statement of Cash Flows, page 6-7, shows the changes in cash for all three funds broken into three major sections of Cash Flows from Operations, Cash Flows from Investing Activities and Cash Flows from Financing Activities.

 - Consolidated Statement of Functional Expenses, page 8 reflects the functional expenses of Program Services, Management and General and Fund Raising broken down to their natural classifications.

 - Notes to Consolidated Financial Statements, page 9-30, which represents 17 notes giving further details on various aspects of the Consolidated Audited Financial Statements.